 Read about the aerial gunning of wolves on the Clearwater National Forest.

 Read Collaboration sounds good but is it?

 Read our report on the Clearwater Basin Collaborative Agreement and Work Plan.

 Analysis offered for Nez Perce-Clearwater National Forests Revision.

-New study suggests lower four Snake River dams not critical for Pacific Northwest energy capacity.
+Study suggests lower Snake River dams not critical for Pacific Northwest energy capacity.

-New study suggests breaching the lower four Snake River dams benefits the economy.
+Study suggests breaching the lower Snake River dams benefits the economy.